Each year thousands of football fans from all over the world flock to Camp Nou - the home of Barcelona FC.

 The tour is 'self-guided', meaning that there are no tour guides.
 Rather, you will be guided through the museum by bright yellow barriers, ensuring that you go the right way around the tour.
 Security guards/attendants are dotted along the route and can direct you if necessary, however they are unable to answer fact-based questions about what is on show.

 Information about the tour is provided on boards along the route.
-These are small and provide basic information only and a true football fan may find a little superficial.
 However if you want to gain a more in-depth knowledge of everything on the tour, audio-guides are available and I recommend you get one of these.
 These can be purchased at the start desk of the tour.
 For more details on the audio-guides, please see below.

 Stops on the Camp Nou Experience Tour - Self-Guided Tour of Barcelona FC's stadium: